-As noted above, gains derived from an indirect transfer of Chinese interests by a non-resident enterprise may be subject to Chinese enterprise income tax at a rate of 10%.
+Gains derived from an indirect transfer of Chinese interests by a non-resident enterprise may be subject to Chinese enterprise income tax at a rate of 10%.
 Under current law, this tax does not apply to gains recognized by individual stockholders.
 However, in practice there have been a few reported cases of individuals being taxed on the indirect transfer of Chinese interests and the law could be changed so as to apply to individual stockholders, possibly with retroactive effect.
 For Company stockholders that are not individuals, a transfer of Company shares may be treated as an indirect transfer of Chinese interests.

 An exception to the Chinese enterprise income tax applies if (i) the selling non-resident enterprise recognizes the relevant gain by purchasing and selling equity of the same listed enterprise in the open market (the "listed enterprise exception") or (ii) the selling non-resident enterprise would have been exempted from income tax in China if it had directly held and transferred such Chinese interests that were indirectly transferred.
-Because Company stockholders will acquire Company stock through the distribution, it is unclear whether such Company stockholders will be treated as acquiring Company stock through an open market purchase.
 If Company shares are not treated as acquired in an open market purchase the listed enterprise exception will not be available.
 Similarly, if Company shares are disposed of in transactions other than open market sales, such sales would not qualify for the listed enterprise exception.
 If the listed enterprise exception does not apply, non-individual stockholders may be subject to 10% Chinese enterprise income tax on any gains recognized, unless a treaty exception applies.